aqulu/aqulu.github.io/_posts/2016-09-19-moving-day.md

 After going through the whole immigration procedure at Narita airport, I took the Narita Express to Shinagawa where I met Kaoru around 4 PM.
 We went to my sharehouse to drop off my luggage.
 We walked around the neighborhood, buying necessities like bathing towels, shampoo and so on.
 By the way, it's a lot of fun to walk around carrying your luggage during a typhoon!

+!(View from my balcony)[{{site.url}}/assets/IMG_20160921_194522.jpg] View from my room's balcony

 Kaoru left soon thereafter, since she had to get up around 3AM for an early flight the next day.
 She stayed until I signed all the contracts and made sure I understood everything.
-Hell of a lot of text to basicaly say "behave or we might throw you out" and "you'll pay for anything you (accidentally) destroy".
+Hell of a lot of text to basicaly say "behave like a decent human being or we might throw you out" and "you'll pay for anything you (accidentally) destroy".

+!(My door)[{{site.url}}/assets/IMG_20160921_193920.jpg]
+My door - look at the upper right corner